contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==blinking== Determines whether the cursor should blink over time.
 If set to true, the cursor will blink; if set to false, the cursor will remain static. <br/>
 :octicons-horizontal-rule-16: ==blinking_interval== Specifies the blinking interval in milliseconds.
 This value defines how quickly the cursor alternates between being visible and invisible when blinking is enabled. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `normal_mode`
-`normal_mode`: section in the configuration allows you to customize the appearance and behavior of the cursor specifically in vi-like normal mode.
+section in the configuration allows you to customize the appearance and behavior of the cursor specifically in vi-like normal mode.
 ``` yaml
 profiles:
   profile_name: